 A short history of the CIC

-CIC’s second annual signature event is our Interfaith Banquet.
+CIC’s second annual signature event is our Annual Interfaith Banquet.
 The purpose of the Festival of Faiths is to connect a wide array of Central Indiana residents to the region’s congregations and community organizations.
 The Interfaith Banquet, by contrast, connects the city’s religious, educational, and civic leaders to each other.
-A capacity audience of nearly two hundred people attended the inaugural Interfaith Banquet at Christian Theological Seminary on January 22.
-We are seeking a larger venue for the next Banquet in February.
+The next

 CIC helps organize interfaith educational and community programs virtually every week.
 These are all in partnership with other organizations.
 Examples include: